 CMS has made many changes in the past to the nursing section, including timing of medications, standing orders, soft wrist restraints, care plans, and more.
 Now, CMS has issued the final worksheets on Quality Assurance/Performance Improvement (QAPI), discharge planning, and infection control – which should be on your radar screen.
 You’ll also learn about proposed changes on the horizon to the infection control worksheet.

 Who Should Attend

-Chief nursing officer, all nurses, nurse managers, nurse supervisors, nurse educator, HIM staff, compliance officer, chief of medical staff, Medical staff coordinator, risk manager, patient safety officer, senior leadership, documentation specialist, hospital legal counsel, PI director, Joint Commission coordinator, regulatory officers, legal counsel, chief operating officer, chief medical officer, physicians, education department staff, board members, director of health information management, audit staff, and others responsible for compliance with hospital regulations including documentation compliance
+This program is designed for chief nursing officers, all nurses, nurse managers, nurse supervisors, nurse educators, HIM staff, compliance officers, chief of medical staff, medical staff coordinators, risk managers, patient safety officers, senior leadership, documentation specialists, hospital legal counsel, QAPI directors, Joint Commission coordinators, regulatory officers, legal counsel, chief operating officers, chief medical officers, physicians, education department staff, board members, directors of health information management, audit staff, and others responsible for compliance with hospital nursing regulations including documentation compliance.

 More Events By The Speaker